jiachenchen322/jiachen.chen.github.com/index.md

 This is Jiachen Chen.
 Welcome to my homepage!

-I am a second-year MS student from Department of Biostatistics at Yale School of Public Health and will graduate in May 2020.
-I am also a research assistant at [Center for Methods in Implementation and Prevention Science (CMIPS)](https://publichealth.yale.edu/cmips/).
+I am a research assistant at [Center for Methods in Implementation and Prevention Science (CMIPS)](https://publichealth.yale.edu/cmips/).
 My research interests mainly concentrate in the design and analysis of clinical trials, longitudinal studies, survival analysis and causal inference.
 I will enroll in the University of Texas Health Science Center at Houston School of Public Health for Biostatistics PhD program in Fall 2020.

-For my undergraduate studies, I obtained a BS degree in Mathematics and Applied Mathematics from School of Mathematics at  Tianjin University and a dual BS degree in Finance from Nankai University.
+I obtained a MS degress in Biostatistics from Yale School of Public Health in May 2020.
+For my undergraduate studies, I obtained a BS degree in Mathematics and Applied Mathematics from School of Mathematics at Tianjin University and a dual BS degree in Finance from Nankai University in July 2018.

 ## Publications
 Chen, J., Zhou, X., Li, F., and Spiegelman, D. swdpwr: A SAS Macro and An R Package for Power Calculation in Stepped Wedge Cluster Randomized Trials.
 To be submitted.
+[Manuscript](article_1.7.pdf)

 ## Software